 ‘Laments of the Oppressed’ and Other Poetry by Matthew Walton The Society December 4, 2015 Beauty, High School Submissions, Human Rights in China, Poetry Laments of the Oppressed My great country, please let me be, What I think and say should be up to me, The world cannot be so controlled, You don’t have to block every single road.
 It isn’t something bad we seek, To have good virtues when life is complete, Abandon things like lust and greed, Do not let hate and persecution breed.
 The other people, over there, Don’t worship and pray as if on a dare.
 It’s only fair to have freedom, When you don’t care if we live in a slum.
 Let us meet, together as one, There is no need for you to bring guns, We who meditate peacefully, Should be allowed to pray and worship free.
 Freedom of Winter Hills You start before the world, Beating the sun to the skyline, Something is waiting for you, Just ahead of this incline.
 Nothing else is moving, Birds silenced by the snow, The way life should be, The best nature can bestow.
 Like swimming, like flying, The rushing through your hair, That sweet sense of movement, Without going anywhere.
 With your own path to follow, And your own fate to choose, Just point your skis downhill, And you have nothing to lose.
 Featured Image: This is a dramatic reenactment of a common torture used on Falun Gong practitioners in China.
 NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
-Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
 Simply send an email to firstname.lastname@example.org.
-Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
 The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.